rstudio/chromote/README.md

 #### Why async?

 The synchronous API is easier to use than the asynchronous one.
 So why would you want to use the async API?
-There are two primary reasons:
+Here are some reasons:

-* The async API is modeled more
-* The async API allows you to send commands to the browser that may take some time for the browser to complete, and it will not block the R process from doing other work while the browser executes the command.
-(On the other hand, async programming can make it difficult to write code that proceeds in a straightforward, linear manner, and this may be difficult to use in, say, an analysis script.)
+* The async API allows you to send commands to the browser that may take some time for the browser to complete, and they will not block the R process from doing other work while the browser executes the command.
 * The async API lets you send commands to multiple browser "tabs" and let them work in parallel.

+On the other hand, async programming can make it difficult to write code that proceeds in a straightforward, linear manner.
+Async programming may be difficult to use in, say, an analysis script.

 When using Chromote interactively at the R console, it's usually best to just call methods synchronously.
 This fits well with a iterative, interactive data analysis workflow.

-In contrast, when you are programming with Chromote, it is in many cases better to call the methods asynchronously, because it allows for better performance.
+When you are _programming_ with Chromote instead of using it interactively, it is in many cases better to call the methods asynchronously, because it allows for better performance.
 In a later section, we'll see how to write asynchronous code with Chromote that can be run either synchronously or asynchronously.
 This provides the best of both worlds.

 #### Async commands